On your subscriptions dashboard, you can see your app's total, new and cancelled subscriptions over time, along with

-After you select a subscription, base plan, or offer, countries, and time period that you want to view data for, you can view charts that summarise and categorise why users cancelled their subscriptions.
+After you select a subscription, base plan or offer, countries and time period for which you want to view data, you can view charts that summarise and categorise why users cancelled their subscriptions.
 Statistics are shown as percentages by default to make it easier to compare the key reasons for cancellation.
 To view data as absolute values, choose Absolute values from the Display drop-down menu.

 To get details for specific dates, hover over the graph.